vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_preproc_file_preparation.md

 **#TODO** : convert to table and schematic for easier reference

 - Analysis Type Conventions (2 characters):
-  - Frequency Analysis:
+  - Frequency or Hydrodynamic diffraction Analysis:
-    - F_ : Prefix for Frequency Analysis
+    - F_ : Prefix for Frequency or hydrodynamic diffraction Analysis
     - F_S_* : Limited no.of Frequency used.
 Quick analysis for first pass sanity checks
     - F_C_* : Comprehensive frequency analysis.
 Used for final results.
   - Static Analysis: